 In determining who are selected as reviewers, the candidate should be asked to provide a slate of names; the unit administrator and the unit personnel committee should also provide names; and from these two lists a group of at least three should be selected in a fair and objective manner for contact.
 The candidate may also specify the names of persons who should not be considered as possible reviewers, provided he or she specifies valid personal or professional reasons for the exclusion.

-External review letters will be used by departmental personnel committees, department heads, deans, and other University administrators for personnel decisions, such as reappointment, tenure, and promotion.
+External review letters will be used by departmental personnel committees, department heads, school and college personnel committees, deans, and other University administrators for personnel decisions with respect to tenure and promotion.

 A copy of the letter that is sent to external reviewers shall be provided to the faculty member and included in the documentation file.
 Units should be careful to allow sufficient time to gather outside peer review letters so that they can be included in the file by January 15.